 Airbnb - of course!!

-We've been guests both internationally and all over the U.S. as we're always traveling with our puppy child, Olive.
-And, she doesn't fly - so we're keeping this post local and driveable.
+We've been airbnb guests both internationally and all over the U.S. since 2012.
+But now - we're always traveling with our puppy child, Olive.
+And, she doesn't fly - so we're keeping this particular post local (U.S. & Canada) and driveable.
+Perfect for a summer family road trip.

-We have stayed in hotels here and there with her - but - you pay a pretty hefty fee to have your fur baby with you and it's simply not comfortable.
+We have stayed in hotels here and there with Olive - but - you do pay a pretty hefty fee to have your fur baby with you and it's simply not that comfortable.
 In and out of the lobby caused her anxiety - a condensed area of strangers wanting to pet her - it just wasn't great all around.

-But - Airbnb is the easiest solution and here are some of our top - most brilliant - Pet-Friendly Accommodations in the U.S. (and one in Canada)
+But - Airbnb is the easiest solution and here are a few of our top - most brilliant - Pet-Friendly Accommodations in the U.S. (and one in Canada)

 Charlotte, North Carolina - Historic Dilworth Bungalow - I almost don't want to tell you about this spot - because it's like a secret little artistic maze.
 But I think the jig is up because Susan is getting glowing Airbnb reviews.
 The best way to describe her home is - Antiques Roadshow meets Alice in Wonderland sprinkled with an old Western Town.
 Plus there's Jazz records, a grand piano, and a pinball machine!!
 Wild.
 My husband and I had planned to explore Charlotte - but we ended up just exploring this Airbnb.
 We sat out in the back yard - read - played darts.
 Walked the neighborhood which is right by a gorgeous park.
 We can't wait to go back.
 Olive particularly enjoyed the large front porch to watch the world and people passing by.